Ben (1972 film): Theme song

-The film's theme song "Ben" is performed by Lee Montgomery in the film and by Michael Jackson during the final scene and end credits (Recording date: November 1971 with The Funk Brothers).
-Michael Jackson's recording of the song became a number 1 pop hit single in 1972.
+The film's theme song "Ben", composed by Walter Scharf, is performed by Lee Montgomery in the film and by Michael Jackson during the final scene and end credits.
+Michael Jackson's version of the song, recorded in October 1971 at Motown's Los Angeles studio, became a number 1 pop hit single in 1972.
 Later included as the title track on Michael Jackson's second solo album, Ben, it won a Golden Globe Award for Best Original Song and was nominated for an Academy Award for Best Original Song (it lost to "The Morning After" by Maureen McGovern from another 1972 film, The Poseidon Adventure).

 The song is calm and mellow, which contrasts with the horror content of the film.
 A live recorded version was released on the album The Jacksons Live!
 (1981) and eventually appeared on Michael Jackson's album Number Ones (2003).

 Crispin Glover recorded a version of the song for the soundtrack of the 2003 remake of Willard.
 A music video for this version was produced, which also featured Glover.